Review of Becoming Beatriz

 Sujei Lugo

 Sujei Lugo is a former elementary school librarian at the University of Puerto Rico Elementary School and currently works as a children’s librarian at the Boston Public Library, Connolly Branch.
-She is a doctoral candidate in Library and Information Science at Simmons University, focusing her research on anti-racist children’s librarianship.
+She holds a PhD in library and information science from Simmons University, focusing her research on anti-racist children’s librarianship.

 Be the first reader to comment.